shicks/ahep/site/modules/2001-fireboat/index.md

 Illustrator Aaron Becker’s illustrations tell their own story and will draw your children deeper into this book.
 Becker intertwines the mother taking photos of her children into the story.
 Have your children pay close attention to how he does it.
 For those who want to go deeper into Becker’s art and creative process, [watch this short video][youtube2] where he describes the “visual language” he tried to create to match Marcie Colleen’s words.

 There are at least three different picture books that tell the story of the Callery Pear tree that survived the 9/11 attack.
 We also liked _This Very Tree: A Story of 9/11, Resilience, and Regrowth_.
 Both stories were published in time for the 20th anniversary of 9/11.

+Consider an historical re-enactment based on this story: plant your own Survivor Tree as a memorial.
+Or organize a tree-planting as part of a community beautification project.

 [youtube2]:https://www.amazon.com/Survivor-Tree-Marcie-Colleen/dp/0316487678/ref=sr_1_1?crid=2FGZQLVDQOBXC&dib=eyJ2IjoiMSJ9.riEwAYp9FUmrBZMQ-I6BcMiG1_ECvjDy28QN2dUid7Bi7HzhX_-QejZJF96CfPpHxRBdTw827ZnnZyV95YtK2GGCarr7UCCJzkU6agM85zNO9HOycRyQ_fDzy6fYIWYv8i0mI5zfj6OExSsNFCsCVO8uVd1YxmFHnseqc-1BlChFSjhqzCGesOqm84mp7O5jsF2ZvVAUEQS1b96JPKkLVnEJu4-85S09ktOuOvQHzQt4IJsPYD_lROlRXywP8wbzffbSQ3KSlrbYN7N7DVe0MmaPQpJXmRorBWPL9n_K1B4.n_tgkStIlFGYPeTLi4AqICkjIstVsl6a-4U3nuPvDjY&dib_tag=se&keywords=survivor+tree&qid=1750626648&sprefix=survivor+tree%2Caps%2C245&sr=8-1